 - Cetuximab and Panitumumab target epidermal growth factor receptor (EGFR) protein.

 - Bevacizumab targets vascular endothelial growth factor (VEGF) receptor.

 - They are generally used alone or in combination with chemotherapy for the treatment of higher stage disease.

 Pembrolizumab and nivolumab have been approved as the second- or third-line therapy for patients with unresectable or advanced/metastatic, dMMR/MSI-H positive colorectal cancers that have progressed on prior treatment (except a checkpoint inhibitor).

-Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of more than 6 years of treating colon cancer patients.
-He has practiced in leading cancer hospitals in Delhi, and currently practicing at Manipal Hospital, Dwarka.
+Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of around 10 years of treating breast cancer patients.
+He has treated breast cancer patients with Chemotherapy, Targeted Therapy, Immunotherapy and Personalized Cancer Treatment.
+He is currently practicing at Manipal Hospital, Dwarka.

 Diagnostic modalities available at our hospital include Colonoscopic biopsy, Whole Body PET CT, etc. Other treatment facilities for Colon Cancer available are Right Hemicolectomy, Left Hemicolectomy, Pancolectomy, Hartman’s Procedure, Colostomy, etc.